zanerock/cloudsite/site/docs/user-guides/website-development/comparing-options.md

 Both Docusaurus and WordPress are good choices for a blogging platform.
 Docusaurus is probably the easiest to set up and use if you're comfortable working with text files.
 If a graphical interface is important to you, then WordPress or another CMS is the way to go.

-### Knowledgebase
+### Wiki

 This is where Docusaurus really shines.
 It's easy to add articles and categories via simple text files and folders.
 If you want a graphical interface then WordPress + an appropriate plugin is the way to go.

-### Wiki

-Docusaurus has built in support for wikis, but it's not focused on that feature set and it takes a little fiddling.
-WordPress does have a number of wiki plugins available as well.
+A template based site would be possible, but managing all the cross-links and indexes by hand would get challenging for any large site and you'd probably be better off re-styling a Docusaurus site instead.

 There are a number of special purpose wiki CMSs.
-[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) (which powers [Wikipedia](https://wikipedia.org) is the granddaddy of them all and could be combined with static site generation to be compatible with cloudsite.
+[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) (which powers [Wikipedia](https://wikipedia.org) is the granddaddy of them all and could be combined with static site generation to be compatible with Cloudsite.
 Some, simpler options such as [DocuWiki](https://www.dokuwiki.org/dokuwiki) (which doesn't require a database) might relatively easily setup and converted to a static site.

+### Product documentation

+This is another area where Docusaurus really shows well.
+The ability to quickly add categorized pages is perfect for a product focused site with documentation.
+As per normal, WordPress can be augmented for this task as well.
+A template based site is also a decent option, so long as the documentation pages are manageable in number.

 ### Gallery